P-B-U/proxy_based_uncertainty/Proxy-Uncertainty-Training-LLaMa-Factory/README.md

 ### Our repo is based on [LLaMa-Factory](https://github.com/hiyouga/LLaMA-Factory).
+#### We can adopt the same approach as outlined by the LLaMa-Factory.

 Some datasets require confirmation before using them, so we recommend logging in with your Hugging Face account using these commands.